-Jake Henson Assistant Superintendent of Student Services P.O.
-Drawer 1689 Center, Tx 75935 jake.henson@centerisd.org (936) 598-5642
+Jake Henson Assistant Superintendent P.O.
+Drawer 1689 Center, TX.
+75935 jake.henson@centerisd.org (936)598-5642

 Complete and return to the student's campus the following forms (provided in the forms packet distributed at the beginning of the year or upon enrollment):